fooooooooooooooo/VelocityDiscord/README.md

 - Templating syntax for all messages
 - Death and Advancement messages shown

-> note: this requires a [companion mod/plugin](https://github.com/fooooooooooooooo/yep) for death/advancement messages

 ## Installation

 1. Create a bot application [here](https://discordapp.com/developers/applications/)
    - Go to the `Bot` tab and click `Add bot`
 2. Enable the `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT` under `Privileged Gateway Intents`
 3. Copy the bot's token, you might have to click `Reset Token` first
-4. Install the plugin on your server, start the server once, then stop the server again
+4. Install the mod on your server, start the server once, then stop the server again
-5. Open the plugin config file at `plugins/discord/config.toml`
+5. Open the mod config file at `config/velocity_discord/config.toml`
 6. Under `[discord]`, paste your token in place of `TOKEN`
 7. Under `[discord]`, paste the channel id you want to use
    - To get a channel id, you have to enable developer mode in Discord